 - Registry Information for Research Students has a lot of useful information and forms

 Interruption of studies

-If you need to interrupt your studies for any reason e.g. illness, a summer placement, extenuating circumstances, then you may extend your PhD student status for the amount of time your studies were interrupted.
-For example, if you began in October 2008 and took a 3 month summer placement in summer 09 you may extend your studies until the end of December 2011 (i.e. you don’t become a 4th year student until January 2012).
+If you need to interrupt your studies for any reason e.g. illness, a summer internship, extenuating circumstances, then you may extend your PhD student status for the amount of time your studies were interrupted.
+For example, if you began in October 2008 and took a 3 month summer internship in summer 09 you may extend your studies until the end of December 2011 (i.e. you don’t become a 4th year student until January 2012).

 NOTE: you must apply for the extension and submit an ‘interruption of studies form’ AT THE TIME your studies are interrupted.
 If you do it retrospectively you will not be granted an extension.

 You can choose to suspend your payments in which case they will be continued during the extended period or continue the payments and then you will not be paid during the extended period.